kuanrcl/mysql-migration/README.md

-# Migrate your PHP app to MDS HeatWave and OCI
+# Migrate your PHP app to MDS HeatWave and Oracle Cloud Infrastructure (OCI)

-This workshop walks you through the steps to use **MySQL Database System**, **Data Integration** and **Data Science** to extract data from a CSV dataset, apply some transformations, load the data into MySQL (with HeatWave Analytics Engine) and run a data science Jupyter Notebook.
+This workshop walks you through the steps to provision **OCI** resources to host your on-premises PHP application, load data into **MySQL Database Service**, accelerate your long running queries with **MySQL HeatWave** engine

 ## Who Should Do This Workshop

-You want to **build a pipeline** for your data and run analytics with your favourite Python libraries on **Jupyter Notebook**.
+You want to **migrate your existing PHP applications** to **OCI and MySQL** and taking advantage of our latest MySQL innovation, **MySQL HeatWave**

 You want to **learn Oracle Cloud Infrastructure**.

 You want to explore **Oracle Cloud and its Free Tier**.

-Estimated Workshop Time: 120 minutes.
+Estimated Workshop Time: 90 minutes.

 ## Content